 Ninja’s reign may not be as powerful as it once was, but make no mistake, he’s still the king of Twitch.

 So how much does Ninja really make?

-That’s a complicated question.
-There are three different potential income streams—donations, subscriptions, and sponsorships.
+There are four different potential income streams—donations, subscriptions, sponsorships, and advertisements.

 Here’s a rough estimate for Ninja’s income based on TwitchTracker’s subscriber statistics.